-With the project "Belong", I want to establish a room where the public is allowed to touch, feel and lift my paintings.
-My artistic project is about creating a new, tactile space where people can dream, escape, wonder, breathe, feel, stop and feel.
-I work with paintings in large formats and try to break with the established concept of canvas on a blind frame.
-In exhibitions, I will try to evoke nature and give the audience an experience of moving around in a dense forest, primeval forest or jungle.
+With my project "Belong" I want to establish a room where the public is allowed to touch, feel and lift my paintings.
+My artistic project is about creating a new, tactile space where people can dream, escape, wonder, breathe, feel, stop up and feel.
+I work with painting in large formats and try to break with the traditional concept of paintings in frames.
+The works are abstract but have clear references to nature.
+Using several visual layers, I want to draw the viewer into a colorful, dynamic world that hovers between the subtle and the representative.
+In the exhibition, I will try to evoke nature and give the audience an experience of moving around in a dense forest, primeval forest, or jungle.

 I walk a lot both in the woods and in the mountains and I have discovered that if I go for a walk where thousands of tourists have walked before me, the tree I lean on, or grab, is completely slippery and worn.
 I can feel a hint of everyone before me.
 This will also occur when many people have touched my paintings.
 They will be worn and get marks, and the marks will be part of the work.
 Hanging on the walls in layered compositions and floating in the room, the audience is encouraged to a more bodily engagement.
 The works form a changing landscape, and the installation encourages human connections facing each individual painting but also in its entirety.
 Those present must circulate around and use the spaces between the canvases, so that each painting slowly reveals itself.
 The gaze is continuously drawn from one painting to the next and creates a temporal unfoldment.
 The back side can be just as interesting as the front.